mrowan137/Climate/climate/trad_climate_model_output/README.md

 The data in this directory are results of SimpleClimateModel().runModel() from the pySCM package.
-The output files are:
+The option to save output can be turned on by setting save_output=True as an argument of SimpleClimateModel.runModel() The output files are:
     SeaLevelChange.dat: Columns are 'years' and 'sea level due to changes in global mean surface temperatures'
     TempChange.dat: Columns are 'years' and 'changes in mean surface temperature